Shakesbeer1564/ITP_Ferienhaus/Dokumentation/endpoints.md

 ### Errors
 `401` Unauthorized: "No session"

-`403` Forbidden: "The requesting has to be at least registered"
+`403` Forbidden: "The requesting user has to be at least registered"

 `403` Forbidden: "The user does not have the required permission"